serbianka07/ds/README.md

 --->  bytes: 	Bytes sent by the tool since the last log message

 --->  pending_connections: The number of connections in pending state

+    Warning Be sure to use a VPN with the --use-my-ip option

+    Warning Don't mix VPN with proxy as it can lead to poor performance

+    Warning To make it run in the background, use the screen or tmux utilities

+    Warning To run some advanced methods, you need to run the tool as an administrator